Fall Urban Planning Course Descriptions

 Advanced Research / Independent Study

 Each semester, there is the possibility of registering for “Advanced Research” within the Urban Planning Program.
 This is what you may know as “Independent Study”.
 The student plans a course of self-study and inquiry, and seeks an advisor who will review and grade the work.
-If you wish to register for Advanced Research, students must submit to the UP office a one-page description of the project, including methodology, goals, and final product, as well as the advisor’s name and the number of credits before the end of the add-drop period.
+If you wish to register for Advanced Research, students must submit to the UP office a one-page description of the project, including methodology, goals, and final product, as well as the advisor’s name and the number of credits before the end of the add-drop period (September 16, 2011 this fall semester).
 Advanced Research may be for 2 or 3 credits, depending on the scope of the work, and this should be determined at the time of application for the Advanced Research.
 Indicate who the faculty advisor will be – and discuss your interest in working with that faculty member to gain their approval.
-Although students will do the research on their own, the advisor will review the final work against the description and goals of the proposal and provide a grade to Lance Freeman as the central on-line grader.
+Although students will do the research on their own, the advisor will review the final work against the description and goals of the proposal and provide a grade to Trisha Logan as the central on-line grader.
 Faculty do not receive any additional financial compensation for their work as an advisor to an Advanced Research project.
 Students may not use paid employment within or outside the University as a basis for an Advanced Research project.
 An e-mail note to the UP Office from the faculty advisor is requested before the end of the add/drop period indicating that the faculty member is advising a student in an Advanced Research project, and approving the proposal submitted by the student.
-Advanced Research may involve library research, lab work, fieldwork, or other research methods, and the final product could be a paper, or digital design, or map, or something else alternative to a standard paper. - whatever the student and advisor agree is the best format for illuminating the results of the research.
+Advanced Research may involve library research, lab work, fieldwork, or other research methods, and the final product could be a paper, or digital design, or map, or something else alternative to a standard paper - whatever the student and advisor agree is the best format for illuminating the results of the research.

 The purpose of this class is to introduce students to the concepts, techniques and reasoning skills necessary to understand and undertake quantitative research.
 By the end of the semester students will be able to: